Richard937cch/GroupQ_GameBuild/README.md

 # GroupQ_PrototypeGameBuild
-Game name:Tower guardians
+Game name:Tower guardians<br>
-How to Play:
+How to Play:<br>
-The player can control the camera that moves with ‘W S A D’ buttons on keyboard and rotate the camera with right mouse buttons.
+The player can control the camera that moves with ‘W S A D’ buttons on keyboard and rotate the camera with right mouse buttons.<br>
-'Shift' button to go down.
+'Shift' button to go down.<br>
-'Space' button to go up.
+'Space' button to go up.<br>
-and the player can place the turret on the map using the left mouse button which kills the enemy and earns money to buy more turrets.
+and the player can place the turret on the map using the left mouse button which kills the enemy and earns money to buy more turrets.<br>